EH-Fellinger/2025-data-management-strategies-rep-pkg/README.md

 # Thesis / Paper Title
-This repository is a companion page for the following thesis / publication:
+This repository is a companion page for the following publication:
-> Author Names.
-Publication year.
-Thesis / Paper title.
-Publication venue / proceedings.
+> E.H.
+Fellinger, P. Lago.
+2025.
+Data Management Strategies that reduce IT Energy Consumption, mitigate Data Growth, and decrease Carbon Dioxide Emissions.
+VU Amsterdam.

-It contains all the material required for replicating the study, including: X, Y, and Z.
+It contains all the material required for replicating the study, including: raw data, processes data, and protocol.

 ## How to cite us
 The scientific article describing design, execution, and main results of this study is available [here](https://www.google.com).<br>